France to host 2023 Rugby World Cup

 South Africa was expected to win the nomination after an independent evaluation report by World Rugby, the sport's international governing body, last month identified the Rainbow Nation -- which hosted the tournament in 1995 -- as the "clear leader" ahead of France and Ireland.

-But it is France which will stage the 10th edition of rugby union's most prestigious competition.

-It is a tournament France has staged twice before - in 1991 and 2007.
+But it is France which will stage the 10th edition of rugby union's most prestigious competition -- a tournament it has staged before, in 2007.

+At a meeting in London, Ireland were eliminated in the first round of voting after only receiving eight of 39 votes, with France going on to beat South Africa by 24 votes to 15 in the second round.

+Bill Beaumont, World Rugby chairman, offered his congratulations to the winning nation.

 More to follow.